Computer Vision for Digital Signage - Applications and Use Examples

 Computer vision is an exciting alternative to touch interaction amidst the concerns about touchscreen cleanliness.
 Head tracking could be used to indicate a preference.
 This article explains how to use the Intel distribution of the OpenVINO™ Toolkit, a free Computer Vision solution integrated with Intuiface.

-Example: Intuiface Face Detection with OpenVINO™ - Touchless Interaction
+Example of Computer Vision: Intuiface Face Detection with OpenVINO™ - Touchless Interaction